25 Simple Ways To Adopt A French Lifestyle From Anywhere

 16. Host Friends For Apéro

-Before dinner in France, friends often gather for an apéritif — a small drink and a few salty bites.
-It’s about connection, not formality.
+Before dinner in France, friends often gather for an apéritif — a simple drink and a few salty bites.
+It’s not about the food or the formality; it’s about pausing to connect.

 Hand holding up a glass of champagne